Bank PO Reasoning: the high-yield topics and how to master them

 Reasoning is the most scoreable section in bank PO for the aspirant who prepares it methodically, and the most frustrating for the one who does not.
 The reason is simple: a large share of the section is puzzles and arrangements, which reward a systematic method far more than cleverness.
-This guide covers the high-yield reasoning topics for IBPS PO and SBI PO and shows the method that turns puzzles from time-sinks into reliable marks.
+Get the handful of topics that carry the marks under control, and puzzles stop being time-sinks and become the section you bank on.

-The reasoning techniques below are standard and yours to learn with confidence.
 The exact question count, sectional timing, and any negative marking are set in the official notification, so confirm those at ibps.in or the SBI recruitment portal.
-KnowledgeGate's question bank carries over 4,600 published reasoning questions, so there is plenty of practice on these exact patterns.
+For drilling these exact patterns, the IBPS PO Prelims reasoning ability module pulls from a bank of more than 6,000 reasoning questions.

 Puzzles and seating arrangement: the biggest block